 You'll want to make sure you have the right tools and equipment to record your online course.

-But you should also think about which screencasting software you want to use (if necessary), will you use the built-in camera on your computer, purchase an external camera, or use your smart phone?
-Which online course platform will you use to deliver your finished course to your students?
+But you should also think about which screencasting software you want to use (if necessary), will you use the built-in camera on your computer, purchase an external camera, or use your smartphone?

 Do a little research to see which tools might best fit your need.
 You can find some of my favorites mentioned below.

-Once your course is ready to go live, you will publish it to whatever platform(s) you decided to use.
-One good thing to note is that you can choose to publish your online course on multiple course marketplaces like Udemy, Skillshare, etc. and earn income from these multiple sources.
+Another thing to note is that you can choose to publish your online course on multiple course marketplaces like Udemy, Skillshare, etc. and earn income from these multiple sources, as well.

 Considering sharing your course on Facebook and Instagram.
 Think about running Facebook and Instagram ads for extra exposure.